jonscheiding/st-web-switches/src/fnllc/doc/fnllc-heaters.md

 #Flying Neutrons
 ## Remote Control Engine Heaters

 This application allows you to turn the engine block heaters for the airplanes on and off remotely.
-You can set a timer for when they come on, and see whether they're plugged in; and heaters will turn off automatically.
+You can set a timer for when they come on, and see whether they're plugged in; and heaters will turn off automatically after two hours.

 ### How it works
-The engine block heaters are always plugged in, but instead of being plugged in directly to the outlet, they are plugged into a "smart" switch that can be turned on and off remotely.
+In the winter, the engine block heaters are always plugged in, but instead of being plugged in directly to the outlet, they are plugged into a "smart" switch that can be turned on and off remotely.

 If you are at the airport, you can turn the heater on by pressing the button on top of the switch.
 The blue light means the switch is on.
 It will turn off automatically after two hours.